gimquokka/gimquokka.github.io/_posts/2021-07-28-알고리즘_Rotating-matrix-90-degrees.md

 last_modified_at: 2021-07-28T00:00:00-23:59
 ---

-Introduce method to rotate python matrix by 90-degrees without libraries.
+Introduce method to **rotate python matrix by 90-degrees** without libraries.
+If you know the principles without additional libraries or complex code, you can easily solve them with simple python code.
+I hope you can acquire the following code by savoring it deeply.✍️

 This post is part of [Python-Team-Notes for coding test]() posting that I posted.
 If you have any questions or mistakes regarding the code, **please point it out!**